Healthdirect Free Australian health advice you can count on.

 • Cooking and eating healthy foods together as a family can help your child develop healthy eating habits for life.

-• If your child has specific dietary needs or restrictions, your doctor or dietician can help you make sure their diet is healthy and balanced.
+• If your child has specific dietary needs or restrictions, your doctor or dietitian can help you make sure their diet is healthy and balanced.

 What is healthy eating?

 Healthy eating is essential for your child's good health, growth and development.
-Healthy eating in childhood means they will have less chance of developing chronic diseases like heart disease, type 2 diabetes, obesity and some cancers.
-It will also mean they feel better and enjoy life more.
+Healthy eating in childhood reduces your child’s chance of developing chronic diseases such as heart disease, type 2 diabetes, obesity and some cancers.
+It can also mean they feel better and enjoy life more.

 To stay healthy and maintain a healthy weight, children need to be physically active and eat the right amount of nutrients to balance the energy they use.